-There is currently an outbreak of chikungunya in this country.
-Chikungunya is a viral disease spread through the bite of an infected mosquito that typically causes fever and pain in the joints.
-Protect yourself from mosquito bites, particularly around sunrise and sunset.
-There is no vaccine available for chikungunya.
+There is currently a risk of chikungunya in this country.
+Chikungunya is a virus spread through the bite of an infected mosquito.
+Chikungunya can cause a viral disease that typically causes fever and pain in the joints.
+In some cases, the joint pain can be severe and last for months or years.

-- Dengue fever occurs in this country.
-Dengue fever is a viral disease that can cause severe flu-like symptoms.
-In some cases it leads to dengue haemorrhagic fever, which can be fatal.
+- Dengue can cause flu-like symptoms.
+In some cases, it can lead to severe dengue, which can be fatal.

-- The risk of dengue is higher during the daytime, particularly at sunrise and sunset.
+- Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.

 - Protect yourself from mosquito bites.
-There is no vaccine or medication that protects against dengue fever.
+There is no vaccine or medication that protects against dengue.

 There is no risk of malaria in this country.